-- 1. Following the screening procedure carried out in accordance with Regulation (EU) No XXX/XXX [Screening Regulation], provided that any of the circumstances listed in in order to apply Article 36 or Article 40(1)(a)-(h) and (i) and (5)(b) apply and provided that the applicant has not yet been authorised to enter Member States' territory, a Member State may, in accordance with the basic principles and guarantees of Chapter II, examine an application in a border procedure where that application has been made by a third-country national or stateless person who does not fulfil the conditions for entry in the territory of a Member State as set out in Article 6 of Regulation (EU) 2016/399.
-The border procedure may take place: - (a) following an application made at an external border crossing point or in a transit zone; - (b) following apprehension in connection with an unauthorised crossing of the external border; - (c) following disembarkation in the territory of a Member State after a search and rescue operation; - (d) following relocation in accordance with Article [57(9)] of Regulation (EU) No XXX/XXX [[...]
+- 1. Following the screening carried out in accordance with Regulation (EU) No XXX/XXX [Screening Regulation], in order to apply Article 36 or if any of the circumstances listed in Article 40(1)(a)-(h) and (i) and (5)(b) applies and provided that the applicant has not yet been authorised to enter Member States' territory, a Member State may, in accordance with the basic principles and guarantees of Chapter II, examine an application in a border procedure where that application has been made by a thirdcountry national or stateless person who does not fulfil the conditions for entry in the territory of a Member State as set out in Article 6 of Regulation (EU) 2016/399.
+The border procedure may take place: - (a) following an application made at an external border crossing point or in a transit zone; - (b) following apprehension in connection with an unauthorised crossing of the external border; - (c) following disembarkation in the territory of a Member State after a search and rescue operation; - (d) following a transfer pursuant to Article [57(9)] of Regulation (EU) No XXX/XXX[[...]
 Regulation on Asylum and Migration Management].

-2. Applicants subject to the border procedure shall not be authorised to enter the territory of a Member State, without prejudice to [...]Articles 41c(2) and 41e(2).
-Member States shall take all appropriate measures in accordance with Directive XXX/XXX/EU [Recast Reception Conditions Directive] to prevent unauthorised entry into their territory.

-- 3. By way of derogation from [...]Article 41c(2), the applicant shall not be authorised to enter the Member State's territory where: - (a) the applicant's right to remain has been revoked in accordance with Article 9(3), points (a) or(bb); - (b) the applicant has no right to remain in accordance with Article 54 and has not requested to be allowed to remain for the purposes of an appeal procedure within the applicable time-limit; - (c) the applicant has no right to remain in accordance with Article 54 and a court or tribunal has decided that the applicant is not to be allowed to remain pending the outcome of an appeal procedure.
+- 2. Applicants subject to the border procedure shall not be authorised to enter the territory of a Member State, without prejudice to [...]Articles 41c(2) and 41e(2).
+Member States shall take all appropriate measures in accordance with Directive XXX/XXX/EU [Recast Reception Conditions Directive] to prevent unauthorised entry into their territory. - 3.
+By way of derogation from [...]Article 41c(2) last sentence of the first subparagraph, the applicant shall not be authorised to enter the Member State's territory where: - (a) the applicant's right to remain in accordance with Article 9(3), points (a) or(bb) has been revoked; - (b) the applicant has no right to remain in accordance with Article 54 and has not requested to be allowed to remain for the purposes of an appeal procedure within the applicable time-limit; - (c) the applicant has no right to remain in accordance with Article 54 and a court or tribunal has decided that the applicant is not to be allowed to remain pending the outcome of an appeal procedure.